Be an Egoist and Trust Your Team

 Michael Schmidle

 Founder of PrioMind.
 Start-up consultant, hobby music producer and blogger.
-Opinionated about strategy, leadership, and media.
+Opinionated about technology, strategy, and leadership.
 In love with Mexico.
 This blog reflects my personal views.

 LinkedIn GitHub SoundCloud